sgtcoolguy/sgtcoolguy/README.md

 #### Principal Software Engineer II
 ##### Jan 2016 - March 2021 (5 years +)

-Worked across multiple teams and projects to push forward architectural changes and new functionality.
 - Worked across iOS, Android, and Windows SDK platforms for Appcelerator Titanium - both in JavaScript and each platform's native language (Obj-C, Java and C++, respectively).
 - Wrote custom test framework and suite for automated testing of Titanium SDK APIs and native modules across iPad/iPhone simulators and devices; macOS Catalyst apps; Android emulators and devices; Windows Phone emulator and Universal Windows apps.
 - Automated build/release of SDK, native modules, and dozens of npm packages